-The second step required setting another configuration file to generate the ASD dataset.
-The settings in asd\dataset\settings.yaml included attributes like sampling frequency (f\s), time segment length (time\psd), segment duration (T), and window type (Tukey window).
+In the first step, the configuration file included settings for the generated waveforms, such as priors, waveform generator specifications, and domain specifications.
+The second step required setting another configuration file to generate the ASD dataset, including attributes like sampling frequency, segment duration, and window type.
 These settings defined how the ASD was estimated using segments of noise data from detectors H1 and L1 during the O1 observing run.
 For computational efficiency in this simple model, only one ASD was generated and used for noise realization.

-For network training, it was important to specify the neural network's features, which consist of two components: a normalizing flow (neural spline flow) and an embedding network.
-Key settings for the model included the number of flow transforms and hidden dimensions.
-The training configuration specified hyperparameters such as the number of epochs and optimizer settings.
-This approach considered extrinsic parameters during training to reduce computational costs, rather than generating waveforms for each parameter set.

-In the final step, inference was performed using the dingo\pipe command, allowing for the analysis and manipulation of the results.
+For network training, it was important to specify the features of the neural network architecture, which consist of two components: a normalizing flow (neural spline flow) and an embedding network.
+These settings included the number of flow transforms, hidden dimensions, epochs and optimizer choices.
+In the final step, inference was performed using the dingo_pipe command, allowing for the analysis and manipulation of the results.
 The resulting posterior distributions for the 11 parameters of GW150914 are shown in Figure 1.
-While the results were not highly promising, this was expected due to the simplified workload for this analysis.

-Another milestone in preparing for my analysis involved becoming proficient with Bilby and mastering essential tools and classes for data manipulation.
+Another milestone in preparing for my analysis involved becoming proficient with Bilby and mastering essential tools for data manipulation.
 I utilized the prior class to construct, evaluate, and sample from priors, while also creating insightful plots.
 Additionally, working with the WaveformGenerator and Interferometer classes enabled me to bridge theoretical waveforms with realistic detector observations, highlighting key detector features affecting waveform projections and noise realizations.

 One of the pivotal concepts I explored was noise realization.
 This included loading the actual PSD of the event GW191109 into the detector simulation, using this ASD to accurately set the strain data and simulate realistic noise conditions.
-As part of these processes, I worked in both time domain (TD) and frequency domain (FD), honing my skills in performing effective Fourier and Inverse Fourier transforms using Bilby.
-I also employed tools such as whitening to enhance plot readability and interpretability.
+As part of these processes, I worked in both time domain (TD) and frequency domain (FD), performing effective Fourier and Inverse Fourier transforms using Bilby.
+I also employed strategies such as whitening to enhance plot readability and interpretability.
+Finally, I gained proficiency in injecting signals into detector simulations and analyzing residuals by subtracting the injected waveforms.